11 Common Digital Accessibility Myths (And Why They’re Wrong)

 Myth 7: “Accessibility is only about visual impairments”

-Accessibility is much broader than just visual impairments.
+The Truth: Accessibility is much broader than just visual impairments.
 It also covers a wide range of disabilities, including hearing, motor, and cognitive impairments.
 Accessibility features such as captioning, clear navigation, and keyboard-only functionality benefit users with various needs and abilities.
-Designing with all impairments in mind ensures that no one is excluded.
-Designing for accessibility ensures your website can be used by people with diverse needs, including those who are deaf or hard of hearing, have cognitive disabilities, or have motor impairments.
+Designing with all impairments in mind ensures that no one is excluded and helps create an inclusive website that works for everyone, including those who are deaf or hard of hearing, have cognitive disabilities, or have motor impairments.

-Myth 8: “Accessibility only matters for users with permanent disabilities”
+Myth 8: “Website accessibility only matters for users with permanent disabilities”

 Myth 9: “This is a B2B website, there’s no demand for accessibility”

-Myth 10: “Accessibility is just about compliance, not about user experience”
+Myth 10: “Website accessibility is just about compliance, not about user experience”

 Myth 11: “Accessibility is just a ‘woke’ obligation for inclusion purposes”